Display Prep Menu

 Subjects are brought to life with experiences and trips which provide pupils the opportunity to apply their skills and knowledge in real situations.
 Whether it is debating in our Courtroom re-enactment, taking part in the Year 8 Sports Tour, mentoring the younger pupils in English, or undertaking the duties of Prefects and Head Boy and Girl – every experience is designed to engage pupils and develop their soft skills as well as technical and academic abilities.

-Registration starts at 8.15am, and pupils and children can go direct to their classrooms from 8.10am.
-Lunch is an hour long, and the older years year groups have lunch around 1pm.
-In four out of five afternoons during the week, pupils take part in a physical activity – sport, games or swimming.
+Registration starts at 8.15am.
+Lunch is an hour long, and year groups have lunch at staggered sittings, starting from 12.30pm.
+In three out of five afternoons during the week, pupils take part in a physical activity as part of our Games programme, in addition to the PE and swimming curriculum.
 The day ends at 4.30pm, although many pupils stay for supervised homework sessions until 5.30pm.

-Years 6 to 8 attend School on Saturday morning – starting at 8.30am and finishing at 12.30pm, when they are welcome to stay for lunch.
-The Saturday curriculum is an enrichment programme with learning activities and excursions to stretch and challenge.
-On Saturday afternoons, Years 7 and 8 often attend match fixtures at home and away.
+Years 6 to 8 attend School on Saturday morning – starting at 8.50am and finishing at 12.30pm, when they are welcome to stay for lunch.
+The Saturday curriculum is an enrichment programme with learning activities and visits to stretch and challenge.
+On Saturday afternoons, Years 6, 7 and 8 often attend match fixtures, either at home or away.

 The Wycliffe Baccalaureate is a two-year programme, awarded at the end of Year 8, in recognition of the successes, hard work, and positive attitude to learning achieved by each pupil.
 There are two parts: